LukaszMas/misc/docker/advanced.md

 2. Docker container inspection (json format):
     - `docker inspect <container_name>`
-    - This opetion is used to find details about a container
+    - This option is used to find details about a container

 3. See logs of a Docker container that runs in the background:
     - `docker logs <container_name>`